JordanEisinger/JordanEisinger/README.md

 ## Hello!
-I'm Jordan and welcome to my Data Science (DS) Repository! 👋🏻
+I'm Jordan and welcome to my GitHub Profile! 👋🏻

-This is a repo for fun python DS projects that I  work on in my free time. 😄
+My repos are full of fun Data Science (DS) projects that I  work on in my free time. 😄

+#### A Little Bit About Myself:
 - 💼 I work as a Data Scientist for an online dating company 💕
 - 🌱 Currently learning a bit of everything!
 - 🎸 When I'm not doing data things, I play guitar in a rock band!